davidgilbertson/react-recollect/README.md

 # Questions

-## Can I use this with class-based components and functional components?

-Yep and yep.

-## Will component state still work?

-Yep.
-Recollect has no effect on state and the updates triggered as a result of calling `this.setState`.

 ## What sort of stuff can go in the store?

 Data.

 Objects, arrays, strings, numbers, booleans, `null`, and `undefined` are all fine.
-If your data would survive `JSON.parse(JSON.stringify(store))` then you'll be fine.
+If your data would survive `JSON.parse(JSON.stringify(store))` then she'll be apples.

 Some specific rules:

-- No functions (e.g. getters, setters, other methods)
+- No functions (e.g. getters, setters, or other methods)
 - No properties defined with `Object.defineProperty()`
 - No `RegExp` objects
 - No `Set`, `Map`, `Proxy`, `Uint16Array` etc.